Tania Tetlow: Career

-While a student at Tulane, Tetlow served as an aide to former congresswoman and ambassador Lindy Boggs.
-After graduating from law school, she served as a law clerk to Judge James Dennis of the United States Fifth Circuit Court of Appeals, and from 1996-2000 she was an associate at Phelps Dunbar Law Firm in New Orleans, litigating complex commercial transactions, civil fraud, and representing journalists in first amendment issues.
+While a student at Tulane, Tetlow was an aide to former congresswoman and ambassador Lindy Boggs.
+After graduating from law school, she served as a law clerk to Judge James Dennis of the United States Fifth Circuit Court of Appeals, and from 1996 to 2000 she was an associate at Phelps Dunbar Law Firm in New Orleans, litigating complex commercial transactions, civil fraud, and representing journalists in first amendment issues.
 She then served as an assistant United States attorney for the Eastern District of Louisiana, prosecuting violent crimes and major narcotic cases.

 In 2005, Tetlow became an Associate Professor and Director of Tulane's Domestic Violence Clinic, where students represented clients escaping violent relationships and protecting their children.
 She raised $2.3 million in federal grant funds for the clinic.
 Tetlow organized efforts for criminal justice reform in New Orleans for victims of domestic violence and sexual assault, and has advised several governments around the world.
 In 2014, she traveled to China as part of a U.S. State Department delegation people-to-people high level exchange.
 In addition to her involvements with law, she also helped raise $7 million to rebuild libraries following Hurricane Katrina in 2005.

 Tetlow started her teaching career in 1998 as a part-time adjunct professor at Loyola University New Orleans College of Law, where she taught a seminar on constitutional law and race.
 She rose to full professor at Tulane Law School and focused her scholarship on equal protection and discrimination in juror selection.
 Her research helped create new anti-discrimination policies at the U.S. Department of Justice.
 In 2015, Tetlow became Associate Provost for International Affairs at Tulane, a newly created position to coordinate the university's international activities, programs and students.

-Tetlow was appointed Senior Vice-President and Chief of Staff at Tulane in 2015 and served as the top strategic advisor to the university's president, Michael Fitts.
+Tetlow was appointed Senior Vice-president and Chief of Staff at Tulane in 2015 and served as the top strategic advisor to the university's president, Michael Fitts.
 During her time in that role, the university's enrollment, retention and fundraising increased.